Mimi's Organic Eats » Recipes » Cookies

 Step 6

-To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, add the powdered sugar, butter, molasses, milk, cinnamon, cloves, and ginger.
-Mix on low until combined, increase the speed to high, and mix for 1 minute more, or until light and fluffy.
+To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, add the powdered sugar, butter, molasses, cream, cinnamon, cloves, and ginger.
+Mix on low speed until combined, increase the speed to high, and mix for 1 minute more, or until light and fluffy.
 Transfer the filling to a piping bag fit ted with Ateco tip #864.

 Step 7